Fear Play

 - Updated

-- 23 Jun 2026
+- 30 Jul 2026

 Overview

 Fear play (also called adrenaline play or startle play) is the deliberate, consensual evocation of fear, surprise, or adrenaline within an erotic scene.
 Rather than centring on physical pain, it targets the psychological and physiological rush of the fight-or-flight response, produced through scenarios such as predator-prey chase dynamics, sudden startles, theatrically threatening props, or simulated peril.
-Because the receiving partner experiences genuine alarm, even while objectively safe, the practice is widely classified within kink communities as a form of edge play.
+Because the receiving partner experiences genuine alarm while remaining objectively safe, the practice is widely classified within kink communities as a form of edge play.
 This article covers its documented lineage, how it is typically expressed, the psychology of fear-arousal overlap, and the consent and safety framing that distinguishes it from abuse.

 History & origins